Surgery at CHOC :: Guide to Surgery for Teens and Young Adults

 Knowing what to expect is a big step forward in making the surgery experience less stressful.
 By educating yourself, you will become more confident in your surgery or procedure and its outcome.
 There are many other ways you can prepare yourself:

 - Take a tour of CHOC Children’s from one of our child life specialists.
-Don’t let their name fool you, our specialists work with children and adolescents of all ages and conduct special Hello Hospital tours geared specifically for each patient’s age and procedure.
+Don’t let their name fool you, our specialists work with children and adolescents of all ages and conduct special pre-surgery tours geared specifically for each patient’s age and procedure.
 These tours allow patients to see where they will be at CHOC and what they can expect before, during and after surgery.

 - Don’t be surprised if before, during or after surgery you feel a little different.
 We all handle stress and uncertainty in different ways.
 You may feel like crying, yelling or just want to be alone.
 You may also feel afraid, sad or angry.
 All of these feelings and emotions are very normal.
 You don’t have to go through these feelings alone and can always talk about these feelings with a trusted adult—like family, friends, doctors, nurses or even your teachers.
 You have a team on your side and you are never alone.